lebaruch/Courses/README.txt

-Courses made in Data Science field, separated by schools
+Courses that I have made in Data Science field, separated by schools

 All files are working and some of them requires special tips that are in their READMEs